By Christopher S. Rugaber

 WASHINGTON -- U.S. employers posted the most job openings in four years in June, a positive sign that hiring may pick up.

 The Labor Department said Tuesday job openings rose to a seasonally adjusted 3.8 million in June, up from 3.7 million in May.
 That's the most since July 2008.
 Layoffs also fell.
-The data follow Friday's report that said employers in July added the most jobs in five months.
-A rise in openings could signal better hiring in the coming months.
-It typically takes one to three months to fill a job.

 Even with the increase, hiring is competitive.
 There were 12.7 million unemployed people in June, or an average of 3.4 unemployed people for each job.

 That's down a bit from May and much lower than the nearly 7-to-1 ratio in July 2009, just after the recession ended.
 In a healthy job market, the ratio is usually around 2 to 1.

 Still, employers have been slow to fill jobs.
 Since the recession ended in 2009, openings have increased 57 percent.
 Overall hiring is up only 19 percent.

 And openings are still below pre-recession levels of about 5 million per month.

 Yet the economy has generated an average of 150,000 jobs per month this year, about the same pace as 2011.
 That's not enough to rapidly drive down the unemployment rate, which ticked up to 8.3 percent in July from 8.2 percent in June.

 In June, manufacturing, education and health care, and hotels and restaurants all posted more openings.
 Retailers and state, local and federal government agencies cut available jobs.